-7. Funding of Property Auctions in France
+7. Funds for Property Auctions in France

-If you do intend to bid then you will be expected to leave a deposit cheque (called a chèque de consignation) with the notaire, which can range from 5% to 20% of the reserve price.
+If you do intend to bid then you will be expected to leave a deposit cheque ( chèque de consignation) with the notaire, which can range from 5% to 20% of the reserve price.
 It may well need to be in the form of a banker's draft, particularly with higher value auctions.

 The buyer is also normally required to meet the auction cost, which may be 1% or 2% of the sale value, although it is sometimes divided between buyer and seller.
 These costs are considerably lower than normal estate agent fees, which can run to around 10% and form part of the purchase price.